UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 - Keycloak
 - Google
 - GitHub
-- or other identity providers that conform to OAuth2/OIDC
+- or other identity providers that conform to OAuth2/OpenID Connect

 ## Requirements

-- Intrexx 18.03 with OU4 or higher.
+- Intrexx 19.03 or higher.
+For 18.03 checkout the `v18.03` branch.
-- The URL Rewrite Module is required for Intrexx 18.03 and Microsoft IIS to redirect the OAuth2 callbacks to the portal server.
-Starting with 19.03 this is not required anymore.

 ## Configuration